zold-io/zold/README.md

 * `GET /ledger.json`: returns the list of recently visible transactions, in JSON

-There are a few other entry points, which exist most for debugging purposes, they may not be supported by alternative implementations of the node software:
+There are a few other entry points, which exist mostly for debugging purposes;
+they may not be supported by alternative implementations of the node software:

 * `GET /pid`: returns the process ID of the software